-The Federal Medicare program provides hospital and medical insurance protection for railroad workers and their families, just as it does for workers under social security.
+The federal Medicare program provides hospital and medical insurance protection for railroad workers and their families, just as it does for workers under social security.
 Medicare has the following parts:

 - Medicare Part A (hospital insurance) helps pay for inpatient care in hospitals and skilled nursing facilities (following a hospital stay), some home health care services, and hospice care.
-Part A is financed through payroll taxes paid by employees and employers. - Medicare Part B (medical insurance) helps pay for medically-necessary services like doctors' services and outpatient care.
-Part B also helps cover some preventive services.
-Part B is financed by premiums paid by participants and by Federal general revenue funds. - Medicare Part C (Medicare Advantage Plans) is another way to get Medicare benefits.
-It combines Part A, Part B, and sometimes, Part D (prescription drug) coverage.
-Medicare Advantage Plans are managed by private insurance companies approved by Medicare. - Medicare Part D (Medicare prescription drug coverage) offers voluntary insurance coverage for prescription drugs through Medicare prescription drug plans and other health plan options.
+Part A is financed through payroll taxes paid by employees and employers. - Medicare Part B (medical insurance) helps pay for medically-necessary services like doctors' services, outpatient care, and other medical services and supplies not covered by hospital insurance.
+It also helps cover some preventive services.
+Part B is financed by premiums paid by participants and by federal general revenue funds. - Medicare Part C (Medicare Advantage Plans) is another way to get Medicare benefits rather than through the Original Medicare Plan, the traditional fee-for-service Medicare plan.

+Medicare Part C combines Part A, Part B, and, sometimes, Part D (prescription drug) coverage.

+These plans are managed by private insurance companies approved by Medicare. - Medicare Part D (Medicare prescription drug coverage) offers voluntary insurance coverage for prescription drugs through Medicare prescription drug plans and other health plan options.